Fereydoon Abbasi: Sanctions

 In December 2012, Fereydoon Abbasi was sanctioned by the U.S. Treasury.
 He was added to the Office of Foreign Assets Control's (OFAC) Specially Designated Nationals (SDN) List under the Non-Proliferation of Weapons of Mass Destruction (NPWMD) and Iran Financial Sanctions Regulations (IFSR) programs.
 This designation was issued under Executive Order 13382, which targets individuals involved in the development or spread of weapons of mass destruction and their delivery systems.
 As a result, any assets he may have had under U.S. jurisdiction were frozen, and U.S. persons were prohibited from conducting transactions with him.

 In October 2023, the EU designated Abbasi-Davani under its Iran sanctions regime, imposing restrictions on his financial assets and freedom of movement.

 2010 assassination attempt

 On 29 November 2010, Abbasi was wounded and narrowly survived an assassination attempt on a Tehran street, as a man on a motorbike attached a bomb to his car as he drove to work.
 A similar bomb attack the same day killed another scientist, Majid Shahriari, who also taught at Shahid Beheshti University.

 Death

 Abbasi was killed on 13 June 2025 during the June 2025 American-Israeli attack on Iranian scientists and military officials in Tehran.

 Funeral

-His funeral held on 28 June was set to take place along with those of all the top commanders killed during the Iran–Israel war.
+His funeral held on 28 June was set to take place along with those of all the top commanders killed during the Twelve-Day War.